How do I find out the age and manufacture of a manufactured home?

 The name can be a bit misleading.
 The data plate is actually a certificate, usually printed on paper, and posted somewhere in the home’s interior.
 You might sometimes hear the data plate be referred to as a “compliance certificate”.

 What does the data plate display?

 On the data plate, you will find details of the manufactured home displayed, including the date of manufacture, model number and manufacturer, and serial number.
 For a more detailed rundown of what you may find posted on the data plate, click here.

 What should I do if I can’t find the data plate?

 Let’s be clear about what you’re looking for: The data plate will be printed on paper (sometimes foil), and be around the size of a standard piece of paper (8.5”x11”).
-It is usually affixed to an interior wall, and either inside a cabinet, the master bedroom closet, near the laundry, the main electrical panel or other breaker box.
+It is usually affixed to an interior wall, and either inside a cabinet, the master bedroom closet, near the laundry, the main electrical panel, or other breaker boxes.